 At the April 22, 2022 meeting of the Connecticut Green Bank (the "Green Bank") Board of Directors (the "Board"), the Board approved \$5 million for a Medium Term Loan (secured & subordinated) to Budderfly, Inc., a Connecticut based company ("Budderfly"), which submitted a request for funding through the Green Bank's Capital Solutions Open RFP (approved by the Board in July 2021).
 That transaction successfully closed at the end of May and was fully funded in the amount of \$5 million at the closing.
-The funding was essential to Budderfly successfully sold a majority equity stake to Partners Group - a leading global private markets investment firm with \$131 billion in assets under management.
+The funding was essential to Budderfly in affording it the necessary time to secure a new strategic partner and majority owner.
+Budderfly successfully sold a majority equity stake to Partners Group - a leading global private markets investment firm with \$131 billion in assets under management.
 Partners Group has committed further growth capital totaling more than USD 500 million.
 Its aim is to transform Budderfly into a multi-billion-dollar infrastructure platform by investing to expand its customer base and solutions offering.
 Budderfly's experienced management team has invested and partnered alongside Partners Group to capture this large market opportunity.